 Mud tubes are the most common sign of subterranean termite activity.
 Mud tubes are used to travel between the soil and a food source.
 They are attached to structures, typically near the foundation.

 Mud tubes act as protection for termites and are commonly found near the foundations of your home.
 They are easy to spot with the naked eye.
 Subterranean termite species typically build these tubes, made of soil and termite droppings, to provide moisture for them.
 Avoid attracting termites by eliminating moisture-rich environments, and storing firewood, mulch, and wood chips away from the home.

 Often related to signs of damp and hot weather, stiff windows and warped doors can also mean termites.
 The moisture they produce when eating and tunneling through door and window frames causes the wood to warp, making it tough to open doors and windows.

 Another sign of termites is quiet clicking sounds coming from the walls.
 Soldier termites bang their heads against the wood or shake their bodies when the colony is disturbed to signal danger to the other termites.
 Termites are sensitive creatures and can detect vibrations and noises using several organs which are found at the base of their antennae and on the tibia (one of the segments of the leg).

 The worker termites, the ones who love eating your woodwork, are noisy eaters.
 If you put your ear close to any wood infested by termites you can hear them munching away.

-Ehrlich’s technicians are experts in spotting the signs of termites around your home and have technology to detect them even when there are no visible signs.
+Ehrlich’s Technicians are termite control experts, can spot the signs of termites around your home, and have technology to detect them even when there are no visible signs.